 Therefore we can restrict our attention to the case that the zero pair $\{v,-{v}^{\#}\}$ is common to both plots.
 Note that in this instance the list of zeros of \eqref{yellow} will also contain $\{v,-{v}^{\#}\}$.
 Assume without loss of generality that $v$ is in the right half complex plane.
 Note that there cannot be a second zero pair $\{u,-{u}^{\#}\}$ such that $u={v}^{\#}$.
 If this were the case then either $\{v, -v\}$ will be zeros of $\Xi_-(s)$ and $\{-{v}^{\#}, {v}^{\#}\}$ will be zeros of $\Xi_+(s)$, or $\{u, -u\}$ will be zeros of $\Xi_-(s)$ and $\{-{u}^{\#}, {u}^{\#}\}$ will be zeros of $\Xi_+(s)$.
 In either case by using the condition $|\Xi_-(-i\omega)|^2-|\Xi_+(-i\omega)|^2=1$ for all $\omega$ and the fact that $\Xi_-(s)$ and $\Xi_+(s)$ have the same poles by assumption, it follows that $\Xi_-(s)$ and $\Xi_+(s)$ will have terms of the form \eqref{topple1} and \eqref{tipple1}, which contradicts global minimality.
 Finally, under the assumptions that the zero pair $\{v,-{v}^{\#}\}$ is common to both \eqref{red} and \eqref{blue} with no second pair at $\{u,-{u}^{\#}\}$ such that $u={v}^{\#}$, then we can conclude that $v$ must be a zero of $\Xi_-(s)$.
 For if this were not the case and so $-{v}^{\#}$ were a zero of $\Xi_-(s)$ then there must be another zero of $\Xi_-(s)$ at ${v}^{\#}$ (since pole-zero cancellation cannot occur in the right-half plane).
 Also from \eqref{red} this would require that $\Xi_+(s)$ has a zero at $-v$ (hence also $v$).
 Therefore we have a contradiction to the fact that there is no second pair at $\{u,-{u}^{\#}\}$ such that $u={v}^{\#}$.

 Therefore we have successfully identified all zeros of the transfer function away from the real axis, which completes the proof. \end{proof}

-The Theorem says that if a SISO system is globally minimal then the power spectrum is as informative as the transfer function.
+The theorem says that if a SISO system is globally minimal then the power spectrum is as informative as the transfer function.
 The result also gives a constructive method to check global minimality.
-Further it enables one to construct the transfer function of the systems globally minimal part.
-From this, one can then construct a system realisation of this globally minimal restriction, using the results from Section \ref{id:method}.
-We call this realisation method \textit{indirect} because one first finds a transfer function fitting the power spectrum before constructing the system realisation.
+Further it enables one to construct the transfer function of the system's globally minimal part.
+From this, one can then construct a system realization of this globally minimal restriction, using the results from Sec. \ref{id:method}.
+We call this realization method \textit{indirect} because one first finds a transfer function fitting the power spectrum before constructing the system realization.

 \begin{Corollary} Let $(C, \Omega)$ be a SISO QLS with pure input ${V}(N,M)$.
-Then one can construct a globally minimal realisation, $(C', \Omega')$ \textbf{indirectly} from the power spectrum generated by the QLS $(C, \Omega)$.
-The realisation $(C', \Omega')$ will be unique up to the symplectic equivalence in Theorem \ref{symplecticequivalence}. \end{Corollary}
+Then one can construct a globally minimal realization, $(C', \Omega')$ {indirectly} from the power spectrum generated by the QLS $(C, \Omega)$.
+The realization $(C', \Omega')$ will be unique up to the symplectic equivalence in Theorem \ref{symplecticequivalence}. \end{Corollary}

 Note that the work here also extends a result in \cite{Naoki}.
 There, conditions were derived to determine when the stationary state of the linear system is pure.
 Here, by means of the previous theorem, we have established a test to determine if there is a \textbf{subsystem} with a pure stationary state.